HISPlayer/UnityAndroid-SDK/hisplayer-api.md

    * **public float param1**: This will have different meanings depending on the error.
 If there is no information about the parameter, it will have the default value -1.
    * **public string stringInfo**: Log information about the error.

-* **public struct HISPlayerCaptionElement**: The information of the triggered event turns into caption’s format.
-   * **public int playerIndex**: The index of the player where the event is triggered.
-   * **public string caption**: The next generated caption text.

 * **public struct HISPlayerTrack**:
    * **public string id**: Id of the track
    * **public int bitrate**: Bitrate of the track in bits per second.